atelanuj/DevOps_notes/README.md

 - A ConfigMap allows you to decouple environment-specific configuration from your container images, so that your applications are easily portable.'
 - a ConfigMap has `data` and `binaryData` fields rather than spec.
 - The data field is designed to contain `UTF-8` strings while the binaryData field is designed to contain binary data as `base64-encoded` strings.
-- The Kubernetes feature `Immutable` Secrets and ConfigMaps provides an option to set individual Secrets and ConfigMaps as immutable.
+- **The Kubernetes feature `Immutable` Secrets and ConfigMaps provides an option to set individual Secrets and ConfigMaps as immutable**.
   - protects you from **accidental** (or unwanted) updates that could cause applications outages
   - **improves performance** of your cluster by significantly reducing load on kube-apiserver, by closing watches for ConfigMaps marked as immutable.
 ```